 ALSO SEE: 50 Best Scientific Romances (1864–1903) | Radium Age Sci-Fi: 100 Best Novels of 1904–33 | Golden Age Sci-Fi: 75 Best Novels of 1934–1963 | 75 Best New Wave Sci-Fi (1964–83) Novels | The 200 Greatest Adventure Novels of All Time | 101 Science Fiction Adventures

-The following classics from the science fiction genre’s so-called Golden Age (1934–63) era are listed here in order to provide some historical context.
+The following titles from science fiction’s so-called Golden Age (1934–63) are listed here in order to provide historical context.

 - Isaac Asimov’s I, Robot (1940–on; as a book, 1950)